 Supply of medication or devices - The school should not store surplus medication and parents will be asked to provide appropriate supplies.
 These should be in their original container, labelled with the name of the learner, medicine name, dosage and frequency, and expiry date.
-The Lead First Aider, based in the Medical Room, will check medicine every 3 months and inform parents if replacement medicine is required.
+Reception staff will check medicine every 3 months and inform parents if replacement medicine is required.
 The school will only accept prescribed medicines and devices that: